Animal STEM for Kids in Kindergarten and Primary

 The materials are simple, and beyond collecting them, there is no other prep involved.
 The more popsicle sticks and clothes pins you have, the better.
 Kids will use as much as you have.

 However, if you only have popsicle sticks, they do work too, and can add an extra challenge for older children.
-When I did the activity in class, I gave children both tongue depressors and popsicle sticks to build with.
+When I did the activity in class, I gave children both tongue depressors and popsicle sticks to build with and gave them the choice.

-If you don’t have an animal figure, you can simply use some other small toy to build a cage for.
-Technically you don’t really need an animal at all; however, I have done this activity without using an animal and kids tend to not be as engaged.
+If you don’t have an animal figure, don’t worry you don’t need it to do the challenge.
+If you want to use something similar, you can use some other small toy to build a shelter for or even a stuffed animal.
+Technically you don’t really an animal at all; however, it can help to keep kids engaged.

 With this activity, children have the chance to become architects and engineers.